 A deed is a written instrument which must be executed in a specific way to allow an interest, right or property to pass or to create or confirm a binding obligation on someone.

 The written agreement is traditionally, ‘sealed’ by the parties to confirm they are bound by it.
 The ‘seal’ could take the form of a wax seal, a seal ‘embossed’ onto the document by a special stamp, or simply the attachment of an adhesive paper seal (usually red).
 Such contracts were also known as ‘contracts under seal’.

-The formal requirements for making a ‘deed’ are now contained in s 1 of the Law of Property (Miscellaneous Provisions) Act 1989.
+The formal requirements for making a deed are contained in s 1 of the Law of Property (Miscellaneous Provisions) Act 1989.
 There is no longer any requirement that the document should be sealed.
-The document must however, make it clear ‘on its face’ that it is intended to be a deed, and it must be ‘validly executed’ by the person making it or the parties to it.
+The document must, however, make it clear ‘on its face’ that it is intended to be a deed, and it must be ‘validly executed’ by the person making it or the parties to it.

 The characteristic of consideration is that there is mutuality in the arrangement, with something being supplied by both parties to the agreement.
 That is not necessary in an agreement which is put into the form of a deed.
 Where, therefore, a transaction is ‘one sided’ with only one party giving, and the other party receiving all the benefit without providing anything in exchange, the deed is one certain way of making the arrangement enforceable.

 Deeds may be used even where the transaction is supported by consideration.
 This has traditionally been done in relation to complex contracts in the engineering and construction industries.
-This is probably because, by virtue of the Limitation Act 1980, the period within which an action for breach of an obligation contained in a deed is 12 years, whereas for a ‘simple’ contract it is only 6 years.
+This is probably because, by virtue of the Limitation Act 1980, the period within which an action for breach of an obligation contained in a deed is 12 years, whereas for a ‘simple’ contract it is only six years.
 The longer period is clearly an advantage in a contract where problems may not become apparent for a number of years.